lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/2_Lesson_2/index.md

 {{% codepen 400 BerGxj %}}

 We can also control the transparency value of a color by adding in an alpha value.
 For RGB colors, the alpha is represented as a number between 0 (completely transparent) and 255 (fully opaque) and passed in as a fourth argument to `fill()` or `color()`.
-For grayscale colors, the alpha value is passed in as the second argument but needs to be placed within square brackets.
+For transparent grayscale colors, you can use the value you've chosen and pass it in as the same for R,G, and B values,(mixing the same percentage of all three colors together will result in a white-gray-balck shade) adding a fourth alpha value.
 The code below demonstrates how transparent colors can be used in a project for realtime color blending:

+{{% codepen 400 YbaRbK %}}